thnkim/OpenFacePytorch/README.md

 ...
 ```
 Then I manually coded layers in PyTorch (see loadOpenFace.py) with some tentative layers code which may be supported by PyTorch officially laters (SpatialCrossMapLRN_temp.py, adopted from <a href="https://github.com/pytorch/pytorch/blob/master/torch/legacy/nn/SpatialCrossMapLRN.py">PyTorch's nn.legacy</a>).
+The final model is 'openface.pth' (which may need to be renamed to 'openface_nn4_small2_v1.pth'), which can be loaded by codes in loadOpenFace.py.

 Please see main section of loadOpenFace.py for how-to-use.
 Simply,